Make a Difference

 Christini Fund supporters continue to help scientists make great strides in mitochondrial research.
-Over the past 12 years, researchers at UCSD’s MMDC have published over 60 scientific research papers in mitochondrial medicine.
+Over the past 17 years, researchers at UC Ssn Diego’s MMDC have published over 101 scientific research papers in mitochondrial medicine.
 One of these publications was the landmark discovery of the gene that causes Alpers syndrome, the oldest mitochondrial disease known.
 The MMDC has also been successful in training physicians in recognizing and treating mitochondrial disease.

 > Read More about how you made a difference

-• Development of NextGen tools of “Metabolomics” to predict who is at risk for developing severe complications like kidney failure, heart failure, or blindness from diabetes.
-Dr. Naviaux and his colleagues discovered this year that they can “listen” to cellular danger signals using simple blood and urine tests to help doctors better care for patients with diabetes.
+• Dr. Naviaux and his colleagues discovered this year that they can “listen” to cellular danger signals using simple blood and urine tests to help doctors better care for patients with diabetes.
+Research has led to the Development of NextGen tools of “Metabolomics” to predict who is at risk for developing severe complications like kidney failure, heart failure, or blindness from diabetes.

-• Characterization of a signaling pathway that mitochondria use to control DNA mutations and metabolic changes that are associated with cancer, stem cells, tissue injury, and healing.
+• Characterization of a signaling pathway that mitochondria use to control DNA mutations and metabolic changes that are associated with cancer, stem cells, tissue injury, and healing after heart attacks and strokes.

 Since 1999, Christini Fund donations have supported the research for ground-breaking scientific publications about mitochondrial disease, have helped UCSD scientists define the link between infection and brain disease and have led to the creation of the first International Mitochondrial Standards Initiative (IMSI) and to the first internet-based World Registry of Mitochondrial Disease, now called the North American Mitochondrial Disease Consortium (NAMDC).
 All of these were under the direction of Dr. Robert Naviaux.